In this blog, I talk about concepts, tips, and tricks related to AWS arn. I will also talk about how to create arn URLs for a specific AWS resource.

 ARN Wildcards

 ARN definition supports wildcards.
-You will need wildcard in many use cases.
+You will need a wildcard in many use cases.

-Let say you want a IAM policy which allows access to all objects in a single bucket.
-For this you can have a wildcard arn like below.
+Let’s say you want an IAM policy that allows access to all objects in a single bucket.
+For this, you can have a wildcard arn like below.

 arn:aws:s3:::my-data-bucket/*

 Here is an example of using wildcard arn in an IAM policy.
-This policy allows all actions for dcubebucke
+This policy allows all actions for dcubebucket

 {